7daylenrobertson/Cheap-Home-Security/README.md

 # Cheap-Home-Security
-Uses Object Detection To alert user about inturders
+Uses OpenCV and Deep learning to alert user about inturders outside their home

+Will be updated to include gpio pins from a raspberry pi to trigger an alarm, run the script on the camera, and also alert authorities.